 The WooCommerce Subscriptions plugin makes it possible to have recurring payments for both kinds of services.

-For example, if you offer physical services like a salon, spa, parlor, massaging, etc., you can offer weekly, fortnightly, or monthly packages for your customers.
+For example, if you offer physical services like a salon, spa, parlor, massage, etc., you can offer weekly, fortnightly, or monthly packages.

-This type of model has already become the dominant business method for digital services (e.g. website maintenance, digital marketing, web hosting, etc etc).
+This type of model has already become the dominant business method for digital services such as website maintenance, digital marketing and web hosting.

 Now that you know what features are available with the WooCommerce Subscription extension and which business models are available, let’s take some time to explain how to set up the plugin.